Table of Contents

 - Uncapsulated or develop ill defined pseudocapsule

-- Lighter in color compared to surrounding liver
+- Lighter in color compared with surrounding liver

 - Foci of necrosis, hemorrhage and bile staining